Ending a council tenancy and tenancy succession

 - Window-lock keys

-- Garage keys (let as part of the tenancy)
+- Garage Store/shed keys (let as part of the tenancy)

 - Keys to shared gates and barriers.

-We ask you to take your keys to the Civic Offices (in Central Milton Keynes).
-If you cannot get to the Civic Offices, you can post your keys to us but they must be received before noon on your tenancy end date.
+If possible keys should be taken to Civic and handed to a member of the Housing Service who will give you a receipt.
+If you cannot get to Civic you can post your keys to us but they must be received before noon on your tenancy end date.
 All keys should be labelled with the property address and any garage keys should be labelled separately.
-In some circumstances we maybe able to collect the keys from you.

-- Charged a further week’s rent – this will not be covered by Housing Benefit; and
+- Charged a further week’s rent – this will not be covered by Housing Benefit

 - Charged the cost of changing any locks or replacing keys, including the cost of replacing the lock.